openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 Description
 -----------

-This element contains nova, glance, and keystone services with a default configuration for nova-baremetal operation.
+This element contains nova, glance, and keystone services.

 When building an image containing boot-stack be sure to add either nova-kvm or nova-baremetal to enabled the appropriate hypervisor.

+The seed-stack-config element can be used to configure boot-stack in the absence of Heat.

 Basic Usage